xvxnoah/computer-science-UB/README.md

 # Bachelor in Computer Science at University of Barcelona

 Welcome to my repository for all the work I have completed during my Bachelor's degree in Computer Science at the University of Barcelona!
-Here, you will find a collection of projects and assignments that showcase my skills and progress as a computer science student.
+Here, you will find a collection of projects and assignments that showcase my skills and progress as a Computer Science student.

 > **Note**
 >